 VyprVPN is a solid choice for those seeking good levels of privacy and consistent, reliable performance on popular servers.
 Upload and download speeds are relatively fast on local connections, making it appealing to streamers, torrenters and P2P users.
-Access to Netflix and BBC iPlayer is currently possible through its US and UK servers but isn’t guaranteed.
+However, take note that access to Netflix and BBC iPlayer is very inconsistent.
 User-friendly custom apps are available for the usual popular platforms, as well as routers that run on Tomato firmware.

 VyprVPN offers strong encryption and a range of advanced privacy features, including its own DNS servers and a VPN killswitch.
 It logs basic connection metadata to maintain a high level of server performance which is stored for 30 days, including your originating IP address.
 It’s a brilliant option for users in China due to its proprietary Chameleon protocol, allowing users to bypass the Great Firewall.
 Customer support via live chat is excellent, making up for the somewhat threadbare online knowledge base.

 Pricing & Deals

 VyprVPN offers two different types of package, standard and premium.
 These are both available on monthly or annual billing plans, but each offers a different set of features.

 The premium plan includes 5 simultaneous connections, access to VyprVPN Cloud and use of the Chameleon protocol.
-This comes in at $12.95 for a single month or $6.67 if you sign up to an annual subscription, saving you almost 50%.
+This comes in at $12.95 for a single month or $4.17 if you sign up to a 2-year subscription, saving you almost 70%.
 The standard plan differs in that you can only connect 3 devices simultaneously and don’t get access to VyprVPN’s Cloud or proprietary Chameleon encryption.
 This costs $9.95 per month or $5.00 on an annual basis.